iAM-AMR/iAM.AMR.DOC/source/data_extraction/processing_cedar_queries.rst

 Errors will stop sawmill from continuing to run, at whichever point in the pipeline they are raised.

-An error message will appear in the *Console*, indicating which function caused the error.
+An error message will appear in the **Console**, indicating which function caused the error.
-For example, if an error occurs due to an error in the **build_chairs** function, the message will look something like the following:
+For example, if the error is raised in the *build_chairs* function, the message will look something like the following:

 .. figure:: /assets/figures/Error_console.jpg
    :align: center